SAP-samples/cloud-extension-html5-sample/README.md

  b.
 Portal <br/>

  #### Steps
-1. In the Subaccount Overview page, Expand Security and Click on Trust Configuration
+1. From the Subaccount Overview page, click on the tab "Subscriptions"
-1. Click on "Subscriptions"
 2. Search for "Portal"
 2. Click on "Portal"
 1. Click on "Subscribe"